reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell-get-log-SharePoint-DLP-Exchange-Entra-PnPUnifiedLog.md

 ```

 > [!Note]
+Due to the amount of data retrieved, I faced memory limit reached issue, ideally global admin rights would help to avoid permission issues.

+> [!Note]
 > You may encounter error Error: The permission set (ActivityFeed.Read ServiceHealth.Read) sent in the request does not include the expected permission with contentType DLP and be mindful of the amount of data returned from a large tenant which may cause memory issues or lack of disk space to save the log file.

 Due to the amount of data retrieved, I faced memory limit reached issue